 The crucial component of this tactic is using high-value keywords to deliver optimal performance for different types of landing pages and ads.
 The campaign’s success hinges on this keyword, which is why you need to choose it carefully.

-There are several methods to maximise revenue generated by your ads.
+Several methods exist to maximize the revenue generated by your ads.
 Two of the most popular ones are refining keywords and using automated bidding.

 Polishing your keywords can have a massive influence on your ROI vs ROAS improvement efforts.
 If you restart your keyword research and target less competitive terms, your ads can gain more clicks.
 Therefore, the odds of your investment paying off are much higher.